California Orders Paid Sick Leave for Food Chain Workers Stricken by Virus

 Since the beginning of the pandemic, LA County Jails have released over 4,200 nonviolent inmates — roughly a quarter of the jail population — to reduce the spread of infection.
 So far the jails have seen 71 coronavirus cases involving 15 inmates and 56 staff.

 The toll on the county will also be economic.
 Officials project a $1 billion decline in sales tax revenue this year due to business closures.
-By next year, the decline could reach $2 billion according to county estimates released this week.
+By next year, the decline could reach $2 billion according to county estimates released this week that mirror projections by the city of Los Angeles.

 County Supervisor Kathryn Barger said on Thursday it’s “premature” to discuss layoffs or pay cuts for any county department.
 When asked by a reporter during the daily briefing if any county managers or officials making six-figure salaries would take a pay cut, she did not answer.